 For those who want to eat healthier, we offer the freshest ingredients possible.
 Much of our seafood is flown in directly from the Pacific Northwest or Hawaii.
 We don't pay for anything until we've inspected it for freshness.
-At San Chez, we grind and cure many of our own sausages, leaving out all the chemical preservatives and additives.
+At San Chez, we found a local butcher to recreate authenic spanish chorizo, leaving out all the chemical preservatives and additives.
 Traditionally, Spanish beans and rice are made with lard, but we've modified the recipe to be delicious and healthy.
 So if someone in your party would rather not eat meat (or any animal products) at all, our staff can point you to several plant-based selections that we prepare with great care.
-You've got to try our vegan pesto!

 It goes without saying that our number one rule is to be safe and sanitary.
 We are proud of our 100% rating from the health department.

 San Chez Fun Facts: